 If you are a YES Bank user then you are quite familiar with the recent happenings with the bank’s affairs.
 If you are not then read this news till the end.

-Neither RBI nor YES Bank has provided any information as to how long will this newly implemented restriction will be valid.
+Neither RBI nor YES Bank has provided any information on how long this newly implemented restriction will be valid.
 RBI has however confirmed that it will all steps to ensure financial stability.
 It has also claimed that this situation is ‘not a sectoral problem’ but rather ‘bank-specific’.

 Since an ill-organized bank disrupts the life of every bank account holder, let us focus on how they have shared their thoughts and views on Twitter.
 Few of them have claimed that the crashing of the bank was inevitable as it was performing poorly.